 Starr-Greenberg Building (Former Laboratory)

-Built in 1860s by the British Army and now listed as a Grade I historical building, this structure was originally used for mixing explosives.
+Built in the 1860s by the British Army and now listed as a Grade I historical building, this structure was originally used for mixing explosives.
 It now houses one of the ASHK offices and two function rooms.

 Credit Suisse Room

-One of the two meeting rooms in the Starr-Greenberg Building (Former Laboratory), suitable for intimate receptions with round-table setting for up to 12 guests.
+One of the two meeting rooms in the Starr-Greenberg Building (Former Laboratory), suitable for intimate receptions with a round-table setting for up to 12 guests.

 Lee Quo Wei Room

-One of the two meeting rooms in the Starr-Greenberg Building (Former Laboratory), suitable for small-medium sized luncheon events with round-table setting for up to 48 guests.
+One of the two meeting rooms in the Starr-Greenberg Building (Former Laboratory), suitable for small-medium sized luncheon events with a round-table setting for up to 48 guests.